 It may sometimes be necessary to do things of a personal nature for children, particularly if they are very young or disabled.
 These tasks should only be carried out with the full understanding and consent of the child (where possible) and their parents/carers.
 In an emergency situation which requires this type of help, parents should be fully informed.
-In such situations it is important to ensure that any adult discretion.
+In such situations it is important to ensure that any adult present is sensitive to the child and undertakes personal care tasks with the utmost discretion.